statisticalconditioning/statisticalconditioning.github.io/content/post/2017-10-22-getting-data-into-spss-and-r.md

 With your variables defined, you are ready to enter the data.
 Click the data view in the bottom left corner of SPSS and enter the data in the empty cells.
-The rows represent different cases, and the columns diffeent variables.
+The rows represent different cases, and the columns different variables.
 Enter the values as below:

 ![](static/img/spss/manualData.png)